waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 More information about nodes and sensors is discussed in the next two sections.

-### Node Metadata - `metadata/nodes.csv`
+### Node Metadata

 The node metadata provides additional information about each of a project's nodes.
-This file follows a CSV format with the following fields:
+This file is a CSV format with the following fields:

 * `node_id` - ID of node.
 * `project_id` - ID of project which manages node.
-* `vsn` - Friendly name for node.
+* `vsn` - Public name for node.
 The VSN is visible on the physical enclosure.
 * `address` - Street address of node.
 * `lat` - Latitude of node.
 * `lon` - Longitude of node.